grdw/viper-client/docs/README.md

 A list of valid JSON requests per channel can be found here: [json-requests.md](json-requests.md).
 The requests can be either JSON or another syntax.

-## CTPP requests (WIP)
+## CTPP requests (WIP 👷)
-This is the only non-JSON channel.
-There are various type of these requests, of which some are listed in the [icona-bridge-client](https://github.com/madchicken/comelit-client/blob/3e4b05ce7fa7b5d744b39a5f62c6a1d22774c8c0/src/icona-bridge-client.ts#L81-L127).
+There are various type of requests that can be submitted over the CTPP channel, some of which some are listed in the [icona-bridge-client](https://github.com/madchicken/comelit-client/blob/3e4b05ce7fa7b5d744b39a5f62c6a1d22774c8c0/src/icona-bridge-client.ts#L81-L127).

 The requests are all formatted somewhat similarly: